StatisKit/StatisKit/doc/developer/FAQ/IDE.rst

 .. _section-developer-FAQ-IDE:

-How to configure my :abbr:`IDE (Integrated Development Environment)` ?
+How to Configure my :abbr:`IDE (Integrated Development Environment)` ?
 ######################################################################

 For developers, it can be convenient to use an `IDE <https://en.wikipedia.org/wiki/Integrated_development_environment>`_.